UPDATE: Liberian Legal System and Legal Research

 Liberia is situated on the West Coast of Africa and is bordered by the Ivory Coast to the northeast, Guinea to the north and Sierra Leone to the west.
 It is also bordered by the Atlantic Ocean on the south.
 The country has 579 kilometers of coastline and an area of 11,369 square kilometers.

 There are about 16 ethnic dialects spoken in the country, though the national language is English.
 Liberia has a population of 3.49 million people.
-The 2008 preliminary census report is now available at the government’s website .
-Liberia is rich in natural resources - including gold, timber, diamonds, and iron ore.
+The 2008 preliminary census report is now available on the government’s website.
+Liberia is rich in natural resources, including gold, timber, diamonds, and iron ore.
 It also has extensive rubber plantations.

 Liberia had an internal armed conflict which spanned several years.
 From 1989 to 1996, the Liberian war was one of the bloodiest civil conflicts in Africa.
 War broke out in the country in 1989, led by Charles Taylor’s National Patriotic Front.
 The start of the war marked the end to about 10 years of dictatorial military rule by Samuel K. Doe.
 In 1990, Doe was killed by a warring faction led by Prince Johnson.
 This period was marked with widespread atrocities and human rights violations.
 At the end of the conflict, Charles Taylor – a former warlord – was elected president of the Republic of Liberia after the United Nations monitored democratic elections held in 1997.
-(Presently, the former President Charles Taylor is being tried for war crimes and crimes against humanity by the Special Court for Sierra Leone, with his trial being conducted in The Hague, Amsterdam.
-Former President Charles Taylor who was indicted for war crimes and crimes against humanity by the Special Court for Sierra Leone has been convicted.
+Former President Charles Taylor, who was indicted for war crimes and crimes against humanity by the Special Court for Sierra Leone has been convicted.
 He was tried in The Hague, Amsterdam.
 He was sentenced to 50 years imprisonment by the Trial Chamber and on appeal, his conviction and sentence was upheld.
-For more information on his case please see the Residual Special Court for Sierra Leone website .
+For more information on his case please see the Residual Special Court for Sierra Leone website.

 Liberia also instituted a Truth and Reconciliation Commission (TRC) as a transitional justice mechanism to deal with past atrocities.
-The TRC is the result of the comprehensive Peace Agreement that mandated the creation of a national TRC.
+The TRC is the result of the Comprehensive Peace Agreement that mandated the creation of a national TRC.
 It was passed into law in June 2005 by the TRC ACT of 2005.
 The mandate of the TRC is to investigate the root causes of the conflict, document human rights violations, review the history of Liberia and put all human rights abuses that occurred from 1989 to 2003 on record.
-The final report of the TRC has been concluded and can be accessed at the TRC of Liberia website .
-For more information on the work of the Liberian TRC please see here and also the Liberia page of the International Centre for Transitional Justice (ICTJ) website .
+The final report of the TRC has been concluded and can be accessed at the TRC of Liberia website.
+For more information on the work of the Liberian TRC please see TRC of Liberia and also the Liberia page of the International Centre for Transitional Justice (ICTJ) website.

 However, only about 5% of the country’s approximately 3.49 million are descendants of the emancipated slaves.
 The rest of the population comprises indigenous Africans.
 Liberia’s recent history is marred by civil strife and conflict.
-The country was after independence governed by the minority Afro-American settlers until April 1980 when Samuel Doe, a member of the army, launched a military coup and took power.
+The country was, after independence, governed by the minority Afro-American settlers until April 1980 when Samuel Doe, a member of the army, launched a military coup and took power.
 In 1989, the National Patriotic Front of Liberia (N.P.F.L), led by Charles Taylor, started an armed conflict against Doe’s arbitrary rule, took control of much of the country, and in 1990, Doe was executed by a breakaway faction of the NPFL, the Independent National Patriotic Front of Liberia (INPFL) led by Prince Johnson.
 In October 1990, an interim government of National Unity was formed with Dr. Amos Sawyer serving as its head.
 In 1997, elections were conducted which ended with Charles Taylor – the former warlord – emerging as winner.
 However, in August 2003, he resigned and went into exile in Nigeria.
 A transitional government was formed which was headed by Gyude Bryant, a businessman.
 In October 2005, presidential and legislative elections were held that led to Ellen Johnson Sirleaf being elected as Africa’s first woman president.
-She was re elected for a second term in office in 2011.
+She was re-elected for a second term in office in 2011.
 George Opong Weah, elected in 2018, is now serving as the 25th President of Liberia.
 He previously served as a Senator from Montserrado County.

 The 1986 Constitution of the Republic of Liberia guarantees the three arms of government, namely: